Corbanw/Rift-Browser/CONTRIBUTING.md

 - **Performance**: Optimize rendering and parsing
 - **Platform Support**: Add support for more platforms

-Thank you for contributing to Rift Browser! 🌉
+Thank you for contributing to Velox Browser! 🌉